anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/02-hello-world.md

 - _Editor_ where you write your code.
 - _Console_ where you see the result of the program execution.

 **Important!
-Press the "Worksheet" button at the Toolbar – this is needed to simplify the workflow for the purposes of this tutorial.**
+Press the "Worksheet" button at the Toolbar, so that it is green – this is needed to simplify the workflow for the purposes of this tutorial.**

 Now write the following in the Editor area and press the Run button at the Toolbar:
 ```scala